nWODT-Cobalt/uxa/README.md

 Each presentation or document is exported as PDF, ready to be used, albeit without presenter notes.

-- `Practice`: pedagogical, reference or reference material
+- `Practice`: pedagogical, reference or evangelization material
     - `Presentations`: slide decks
     - `Documents`: long form writing
     - `Sources`: source files for illustrations